-Property Damage: The serious car accident injuries that someone sustains is not the only thing that is damaged in a car accident.
-From your vehicle, to personal items to homes, businesses, offices, and other property; when something is damaged due to someone’s negligence you may have a claim to recover those damages under property damage claims.
+Property Damage: The serious car accident injuries that someone sustains are not the only thing that is damaged in a car accident.
+From your vehicle to personal items to homes, businesses, offices, and other property, you may have a claim to recover those damages under property damage claims when something is damaged due to someone’s negligence.

 An in-depth understanding of Missouri personal injury law is vital to determining what kinds of damages an accident victim can pursue after suffering injuries in a car crash.
 If you suspect that you can pursue a viable claim, learn more about this important legal topic now.

-You may also call the serious injury law firm of Townsend Law in the greater Kansas City metro.
+You may also call the serious injury law firm of Townsend Law, LLC in the greater Kansas City metro.
 Our legal team can offer a free consultation to review your serious car accident and look at the value of your claim.
 We strive for a solid attorney-client relationship and know the importance of having a personal injury attorney that is invested in your success.
-The personal injury lawyers at Townsend Law have fought for their clients and have experience in dealing with the at-fault driver’s insurance company and your own insurance company, researching police reports to find all of the facts and getting you the maximum compensation.
+The personal injury lawyers at Townsend Law, LLC have fought for their clients.
+They have experience in dealing with the at-fault driver’s insurance company and your own insurance company, researching police reports to find all of the facts, and getting you the maximum compensation.

 Contact us today to schedule your free case evaluation.